Tag: Salt Lake City

 It was this oddly steady pulse of life in a year when almost everything else had shut down.
 We’d drift downtown, sliding through empty parking garages and echoing stairwells, the whole group lit by bike lights and someone’s portable speaker bouncing around the concrete.
 It was loose and a little chaotic, but it was one of the few things that made the city feel alive.

-The Tower as a Symbol
+The tower as a symbol

-In tarot, The Tower card (XVI) represents rupture — structures breaking apart, assumptions falling away, and the moment when something old can no longer support what has been built on top of it.
-The actual Tower Theatre carries a milder, architectural version of that symbolism: built with confidence and ornament, stripped of its towers mid-century, and now in the process of another reinvention.
+In tarot, The Tower card (XVI) represents rupture — structures breaking apart, assumptions falling away and the moment when something old can no longer support what has been built on top of it.
+The actual Tower Theatre carries a milder, architectural version of that symbolism: built with confidence and ornament, stripped of its towers mid-century and now in the process of another reinvention.

-The neighborhood around it has shifted too, from a quiet streetcar corridor to a lively strip of shops, galleries, filmgoers, festivals, and public art.
+The neighborhood around it has shifted too, from a quiet streetcar corridor to a lively strip of shops, galleries, filmgoers, festivals and public art.
 The Tower’s name, once literal, now feels symbolic in a different way: a reminder that Salt Lake City’s cultural spaces don’t stay static — sometimes they erode, sometimes they’re restored, sometimes they return as something new.

 • Fairytales We Tell Ourselves: The Utah Pantages Theater and Ingmar Bergman’s Persona